It is kept for reference and is no longer updated.

 compile Infomap to a python module as described above, then install Jupyter by typing

-pip install jupyter
+pip install jupyter using the

 pip